 The Grapevine Center is a nonprofit, consumer-operated facility funded by the Butler County MH/DA/ID office.
 The Grapevine Center also receives funding through the United Way of Butler.
-If you would like a speaker for your group or organization, please call the Grapevine Center number on our contact page.
+If you would like a speaker for your group or organization, please call the Grapevine Center at 724-283-1704

 Welcome to the Grapevine Center’s “Drop in Center”

 140 N. Elm Street, Butler, PA 16001 * 724-283-1704

 Grapevine Center, Inc. is an independent, non-profit organization.
 It is consumer operated to benefit persons with mental illnesses.
 Like most support groups, it offers a chance to share problems, advice and ideas with others who have similar concerns, in an atmosphere of understanding, empathy, confidentiality, and companionship.

 Initially, there were no recovery support groups or resources for people receiving mental health services in Butler County, A small group of consumers, including Bette Peoples, who felt acutely, the need for such a resource, took matters into their own hands: Meeting at the Irene Stacy Mental Health Center, in 1989, they formed the MASH (Mental Awareness Self-Help) group.
 The Voyagers room in the old MHA building, on North Washington Street in Butler, was their first meeting place.
 Although M*A*S*H was an independent organization, staff members from Irene Stacy Community Mental Health Center, Transitional Living, Inc. and the Mental Health Association have contributed much time and effort to organize and assist the group.
 Advisors from these organizations attend meetings and act as consultants.